MarcelineVQ/LootBlare/readme.md

 A frame that pops up and shows item and rolls when singular items are linked in Raid Warning.

+Default frame duration to stay on screen without a new /roll occuring is 20 seconds, change with:
+`/lootblare <number>`

 ### The (moveable) frame in game:
 ![LootBlare Frame](./lootblareframe.png)